Hello, World!

 for step in range(steps):

-# compute gradient of weights
+# compute loss and gradient of weights

 # dualize gradient